karmacoma/lisk-rake/README.md

 #### Passphrases

-Before sending any funds, CryptiKit will prompt you to enter your primary passphrase.
-CryptiKit supports secondary passphrases, so if your account has one, CryptiKit will prompt you for that as well.
+Before sending any funds, LiskRake will prompt you to enter your primary passphrase.
+LiskRake supports secondary passphrases, so if your account has one, LiskRake will prompt you for that as well.

 #### Successful Transactions

-For each successful transaction, CryptiKit will output the fee, transaction id and total amount sent.
+For each successful transaction, LiskRake will output the fee, transaction id and total amount sent.

 ```
 INFO Withdrawing 1.0 XCR...